-The Project Owner is permitted to enter into agreements with sub-contractors in accordance with the parameters set out in the contract.
+The Project Owner and/or any partners can enter into agreements with subcontractors in accordance with the framework that follows from the contract.

-The use of sub- contractors does not release the Project Owner from the obligations and responsibilities stipulated in the contract.
+The use of R&D providers does not exempt the Project Owner from its obligations and liability pursuant to the contract.

-Sub-contractors may not be granted any rights to project results.
+Subcontractors may not be granted any rights to project results.

-The Project Owner is required to ensure that sub-contractors respect the rights and obligations laid down in the contract.
+The Project Owner is required to ensure that subcontractors comply with the rights and obligations that follow from the contract.

-▶ 3 Projects in collaboration with partners
+3 Projects in collaboration with partners